Oats87/zap-rancher-charts/charts/btcd/latest/README.md

 ## Introduction

 This chart bootstraps a single node btcd deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-Docker image was taken from [btcd for Docker](https://github.com/Roasbeef/btcd-in-a-box) - many thanks!
+Docker image was based on [docker-bitcoind](https://github.com/kylemanna/docker-bitcoind) - many thanks!

 ## Prerequisites